Tyrone Taylor Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in MLB.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in the league.

-- The Blue Jays have a 3.95 team ERA that ranks ninth among all MLB pitching staffs.
+- The Blue Jays have a 3.95 team ERA that ranks ninth across all league pitching staffs.

-- Blue Jays pitchers combine to give up 73 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (74 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.